adamsilver/fdpb/05-Inbox-Management.md

 Interestingly, the act of writing the HTML exposes another design problem.
 You'll notice the content is wrapped in a link.
 This can't be done with tables and is semantically invalid.

 Designers should have a deep understanding of the materials they use to build artifacts.
-In our case the materials are HTML, CSS, Javascript.
+A chair designer should intimately know how wood works.
+In our case the materials include HTML, CSS, Javascript.
 And the artefacts are web pages.

 > If you can solve a problem with a simpler solution lower in the stack, you should.
 > —Derek Featherstone